lwiedema/kalah-game-elm/README.md

 ## Give it a try!
 For playing you can easily download the file <a href="kalah-game.html">kalah-game.html</a> from the repository and open it inside your browser.
-You can find the rules of the game for example at <a target="_blank" rel="noopener noreferrer" href="https://en.wikipedia.org/wiki/Kalah">Wikipedia</a>.
+You can find the rules of the game for example at <a href="https://en.wikipedia.org/wiki/Kalah" target="_blank" >Wikipedia</a>.